 Disclosure: I am participating in the Green Strike campaign managed by SJ Consulting.
 I received compensation in exchange for my participation in this campaign.
+This post contains affiliate links.
 The opinions on this blog are my own.

 Mosquitoes love me and I’ve got the scars to prove it!
 I’ve always been a magnet for mosquitoes.
 If I spend the evening outdoors, I can guarantee the next day I’ll be covered in bites.
 With me it doesn’t just end there.
 I’m also a scratcher and cannot leave the bites alone.
 I know it’s best to NOT scratch, but I can’t help it.
 Then I end up covered in scabs which eventually turn into scars.
 You should see my ankles!
 It’s pretty bad.

 When I first learned about the GreenStrike Mosquito Preventer, I was intrigued.
 Could this be the answer I was looking for to take back my yard?
 I’d love to be able to sit outside on the patio in the evening and watch the sun set without getting eaten alive.